Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Data and Monte Carlo simulation

 The primary \ttbar sample used in this result (hereafter referred to as \emph{nominal}) was simulated using the next-to-leading order (NLO) \POWHEG-Box~(v2) matrix-element (ME) event generator \cite{powheg1,powheg2,powheg3} interfaced to \PYTHIA\!8 (v8.210) for the parton shower (PS) and fragmentation.
 The NNPDF3.0 NLO parton distribution function (PDF) set~\cite{NNPDF} was used in the matrix element (ME) generation and the NNPDF2.3 PDF set was used in the PS.
 Non-perturbative QCD effects were modelled using a set of tuned parameters called the A14 tune~\cite{ATL-PHYS-PUB-2014-021}.
 The ``$h_{\text{damp}}$'' parameter, which controls the \pt of the first additional gluon emission beyond the Born configuration, was set to 1.5 times the mass of the top quark ($m_t$) of 172.5 GeV.
 The main effect of this was to regulate the high-\pt emission against which the \ttbar system recoils.
 The choice of this $h_{\text{damp}}$ value was found to improve the modelling of the \ttbar system kinematics in previous analyses~\cite{ATL-PHYS-PUB-2016-004}.
-The renormalisation and factorisation scales were set to $\mu_{\textrm{F}} = \mu_{\textrm{F}} = \sqrt{(m_t^2 + p_{\textrm{T}}(t)^2)}$, where the $p_{\textrm{T}}$ of the top quark is evaluated before radiation.
+The renormalisation and factorisation scales were set to $\mu_{\textrm{F}} = \mu_{\textrm{R}} = \sqrt{(m_t^2 + p_{\textrm{T}}(t)^2)}$, where the $p_{\textrm{T}}$ of the top quark is evaluated before radiation.
 The \ttbar contribution was normalised using the predicted cross-section, $\sigma_{t\bar{t}} = 832^{+20}_{-29}\left(\mathrm{scale}\right)\pm 35\left(\mathrm{PDF}\right)^{+23}_{-22}\left(\mathrm{mass}\right)$~{pb} as calculated with the Top++2.0 program at next-to-next-to-leading (NNLO) order in perturbative QCD, including soft-gluon resummation to next-to-next-to-leading-log order~\cite{Czakon:2013goa} and assuming a top quark mass of $172.5 \pm 1.0$~GeV.
 The top quark mass was set to 172.5~GeV in all simulated top quark samples.
 An alternative \ttbar sample was simulated with the same settings but with the top quarks decayed using \MADSPIN~\cite{Artoisenet:2012st} and with spin correlations between the $t$ and $\bar{t}$ disabled.
 This sample was used, along with the nominal sample, as a template in the extraction of spin correlation, described in Section~\ref{sec:results_spin}.
-In order to facilitate comparisons to predictions from fixed-order calculations or from other MC generators, the primary spin correlation coefficients as measured in the nominal \POWHEG-Box sample, using the formalism described in Ref.~\cite{Bernreuther:2015yna} are; $C(k,k)= 0.314 \pm 0.002$, C$(n,n)= 0.320 \pm 0.002$, $C_(r,r)=-0.050 \pm 0.002$, under the assumption that the spin-analysing power of the leptons is equal to unity.
+A further \POWHEG+\PYTHIA\!8 sample was generated with the spin correlations enabled in \MADSPIN, to allow a comparison of the simulation of \POWHEG+\PYTHIA\!8 with and without the use of \MADSPIN.
+In order to facilitate comparisons to predictions from fixed-order calculations or from other MC generators, the primary spin correlation coefficients as measured in the nominal \POWHEG-Box sample, using the formalism described in Ref.~\cite{Bernreuther:2015yna}, are: $C(k,k)= 0.314 \pm 0.002$, C$(n,n) = 0.320 \pm 0.002$, C$(r,r) = 0.050 \pm 0.002$, under the assumption that the spin-analysing power of the leptons is equal to unity.
 The uncertainties quoted are purely statistical.